Regulation on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence - Interim

 The specific procedures for reporting, investigating, and resolving Prohibited Conduct are based upon the nature of the Respondent’s relationship to the University (Student, Employee, or Third Party).
 Each set of procedures referenced below is guided by the same principles of fairness and respect for Complainants and Respondents.
-“Complainant” means the Student, Employee or Third Party who presents as the victim of any Prohibited Conduct under this Regulation, regardless of whether that person makes a report or seeks action under this Regulation.
+“Complainant” means the Student, Employee or Third Party who presents as a victim of any Prohibited Conduct under this Regulation, regardless of whether that person makes a report or seeks action under this Regulation.
 “Respondent” means the Student, Employee or Third Party who has been accused of violating this Regulation.

 3.1.
 Disciplinary Action.
-A Student or Employee determined by the University to have committed an act of Prohibited Conduct is subject to disciplinary action, up to and including separation from the University.
+A Student or Employee determined by the University to have committed an act of Prohibited Conduct is subject to disciplinary action, up to and including expulsion and separation from the University.
 Third Parties who commit Prohibited Conduct may have their relationships with the University terminated and/or their privileges of being on University premises withdrawn.

 3.2.1.
 Where the Respondent is a Student.
 The procedures for responding to reports of Prohibited Conduct committed by Students are detailed in Appendix A: Investigating and Resolving Reports of Sexual and Gender- Based Harassment and Other Forms of Interpersonal Violence Committed by Students.